OP-DSL/OPS/doc/perf.md

 export OMP_NUM_THREADS=xx; numactl -physnodebind=0 ./cloverleaf_tiled OPS_TILING OPS_TILESIZE_X=600 OPS_TILESIZE_Y=200
 ```
 ## OpenMP and OpenMP+MPI
 It is recommended that you assign one MPI rank per NUMA region when executing MPI+OpenMP parallel code.
 Usually for a multi-CPU system a single CPU socket is a single NUMA region.
-Thus, for a 4 socket system, OPS's MPI+OpenMP code should be executed with 4 MPI processes with each MPI process having multiple OpenMP threads (typically specified by the `OMP_NUM_THREAD`s flag).
+Thus, for a 4 socket system, OPS's MPI+OpenMP code should be executed with 4 MPI processes with each MPI process having multiple OpenMP threads (typically specified by the `OMP_NUM_THREAD` flag).
 Additionally on some systems using `numactl` to bind threads to cores could give performance improvements (see `OPS/scripts/numawrap` for an example script that wraps the `numactl` command to be used with common MPI distributions).

 ## CUDA arguments
 The CUDA (and OpenCL) thread block sizes can be controlled by setting